Multi-State Manhunt | Peter Manfredonia possibly spotted in Hagerstown, Maryland

 Pennsylvania State Police alerted Wednesday afternoon that a new tip reported Manfredonia was spotted in Hagerstown, Maryland.

-According to a release, the wanted UConn senior was also possibly seen at a Sheetz in Chambersburg, Penssylvania.
+According to a release, the wanted UConn senior was also possibly seen at a Sheetz in Chambersburg, Pennsylvania.
 Surveillance video captured a man who matched his description.

 Pennsylvania troopers say that individual obtained an Uber and was driven to Maryland.